rsyring/codemash-automation-ftw/index.rst

 Delivering on that Goal
 =======================

-Without heavy use of automated processes, especially testing, a truly agile workflow is impossible.
+`assert`: Without heavy use of automated processes, especially testing, a truly agile workflow is impossible.

 .. note::
   - "truly agile workflow" --> my goal
-  - Survey: generally agrees, generally disagrees, maybe
   - Note that there are two components that need to be automated: testing and processes
+  - The rest of this presentation is my attempt to convince you that this assertion is sound.

 Let's talk about Tests!